June 15, 2020

 I knew I needed a pretty dress, but I didn’t feel like I necessarily needed an “wedding dress”.
 I ended up going to look at dresses at BHLDN and went with this Yumi Kim Carmen dress.
 I don’t know if this dress was meant to be a bridal gown or a bridesmaid dress but I knew it the moment I saw it.

 The one place where we did spend the most money was on a photographer.
 I knew from the start that I wanted to have a truly talented photographer to document this beautiful day.
 This, in my opinion, is not the place to cut corners.
-Stephanie from Stephanie Dee Photography was someone I had worked with on previous weddings and photoshoots, and bless her heart, she got up at the crack of dawn and drove to the beach so we could have a sunrise ceremony.
+Stephanie from Stephanie Dee Photography was someone I had worked with on previous weddings and photoshoots, and bless her heart, she got up at the crack of dawn and drove to the beach so we could have a sunrise elopement.
 Without her, I wouldn’t have these stunning images.
 When I got them back, I literally could not pick favorites.
 I printed SO many to place around our house!

 When you elope, there are so few people that having a cake is not always the most practical option.
 For us, hauling a cake out onto the beach made even less sense.
 The perfect solution was beach themed cupcakes, made by the SUPER talented Voula at Blue Lace Cakes.